 Unfortunately, it was impossible to copy one’s own comment before it was rejected.
 One has to copy it before submitting it.
 I was even unable to make a screenshot of my comment as it was rejected so quickly.
 It simply vanished.

 It has happened several times now.

-So, the best way to comment on WordPress is to write your comment in your notebook first and only then to try to publish it as a comment to the destination article.
-Otherwise, one may simply lose one’s text written.
+Thus, the best way to comment on WordPress is to write your comment in your notebook first and then try to publish it as a comment to the destination article.
+Otherwise, one may lose one’s text written.

 Happily, WordPress has the section “Conversations”.

 If one’s comment has been approved, it will be saved there.
 But non-accepted comments will vanish anyway.

 There are not so many conversations or discussions on WordPress as the authors do not accept critical comments.

 My comments deleted were critical about the mainstream myth that all conspiracy theories are wrong, that conspiracy theorists are insane and under-educated.

 I shall not promote a conspiracy theory that only the defenders of conspiracy theories are censored.
 It may well be the case that some conspiracy theorists are not approving critical comments.